2crt012/morning-announcement/README.md

 ### Features (current)
 * Announce your morning with TTS
+* Tell you a joke of an easy to understand category

 ### Features (planned)
 * Tell you some positive news
-* Tell you a random joke of a random category
 * Error handling with alternatives